Seasonal Summer Veggies

 How amazing has the weather been lately?
 Can you believe we saw temperature in the mid-twenties in May?
 I had the pleasure of being off work on the hottest day of the year (so far) and spent hours strolling around the beautiful surrounds of Belvedere House.
 This is one of my favourite ways to spend summer day – strolling around new places, taking snaps and obviously enjoying a nice lunch!

 It’s too warm to be spending hours cooking in the kitchen.
-Salads are a much easier and quicker option and so many salad veggies are now in season.
+Salads are a much easier option and so many salad veggies are now in season.

 Peppers.
 My favourite veggie.
 Raw in salads, roasted on the BBQ, as a snack with hummus – the possibilities are endless.